jeanettesa/ctf-writeups/2020/HacktoberCTF/fall_classes/fall_classes.md

 The following python code will help us to find the flag:

-First, we import the `re` library, and read database dump line 324 into a variable, `the_line`:
+First, we import the `re` library, and read database dump line 324 (containing all term_courses instances) into a variable, `the_line`:
 ```
 >>> import re
 >>>